 The other graduates are Christina Apel, Scott Beaton, Julian Dupuis, Allen Huang, Samara Metz, Michael Morales, Martha Ortiz, and Gloriana Sorensen.

 Interns participate in the program from 9 a.m. to 3:15 p.m.
 Monday through Friday.
-Every day begins with an hour of class, then work,ï»¿ and finally a short debriefing session
+Every day begins with an hour of class, then work,ï»¿ and finally a short debriefing session where feedback is given.
+To receive a range of experience, interns complete assignments with three different county departments during their yearlong stint.

 "Upon graduation, interns are prepared for employment by being given experience," said Tom Heinz, founder of East Bay Innovations.
 "After the program, interns are being hired, working for the county or in health care.